Give us a missed call on

 Solution: How to solve for lack of previous work experience?

 • Always start by exploring local or small-value tenders for start-ups and MSMEs.
 In general, almost 20-25% of all government contracts are awarded to small businesses.
-These tenders have more relaxed and flexible criteria and MSMEs stand a better chance at winning them.
+These tenders have more relaxed and flexible criteria and lesser tender rejection reasons.

 • Explore sub-contracting options, i.e., working on a part of the project.
 This will help you to build credibility and trust for your brand.